The ultimate goal for most of us is finding freelance travel photography jobs

-Don’t worry too much about them stealing your images before reaching an agreement (please don’t watermark them, I hate watermarks I think they ruin the perception of an image, and you only get one first impression).
-They wont steal your photos as they stand to loose a lot more than you by doing that.
-If you’re really worried, include low resolution versions in the Dropbox folder and then send them the full resolution ones once they agree to a deal.
+Don’t worry too much about them stealing your images before reaching an agreement (please don’t watermark them, I hate watermarks I think they ruin the perception of an image.
+You only get one first impression).
+They won’t steal your photos as they stand to lose a lot more than you by doing that.
+If you’re really worried, include low-resolution versions in the Dropbox folder and then send them the full-resolution ones once they agree to a deal.

 Don’t be afraid to tell them your prices

-Obviously you have to be fair here, but once you decide your price just tell them.
+Obviously you have to be fair, but once you decide your price just tell them.
 Don’t dance around the subject, that way it stops everyone wasting their time.
-Use the Getty Images Price Calculator to get a rough idea of how much you should be charging according to a whole load of different factors.
+Use the Getty Images Price Calculator to get a rough idea of how much you should be charging.

-If it’s your first freelance travel photography job then maybe use the calculator but take 20-30% off so you can get some experience under your belt and maybe even get some references.
+If it’s your first freelance travel photography job then maybe use the calculator but take 20-30% off so you can get some experience under your belt and hopefully even get some references.